olcf/NewUserQuickStart/Frontier/README.md

 ### Base Environment

-Loading a module does set up a base python environment on each of our systems, but custom packages like numpy and scipy do not come with it on most of our resources.
-We are going to use the Python Users guide for this exercise.
-Go to docs.olcf.ornl.gov>Software>Python on OLCF Systems https://docs.olcf.ornl.gov/software/python/index.html#base-environment.
+Loading a module sets up a base python environment on each of our systems.
+Custom packages like numpy and scipy are not included in the base environment on most of our resources.
+We are going to use the "Python on OLCF Systems" guide for this exercise.
+Go to docs.olcf.ornl.gov> Software> [Python on OLCF Systems]( https://docs.olcf.ornl.gov/software/python/index.html#base-environment).
 Select the tab for the resource you are on and follow the instructions to list the packages.
 If you are using Odo follow the Frontier instructions.

 For example, for Frontier/Odo you would do.